devngho/tpuswarm/readme.md

 python tpuswarm_clean.py --region=us-central2-b --project=your-project
 ```

-### Batch shape
+### Guide

-Your program should host a HTTP API at 8080, and accept POST requests with a JSON body of the following shape:
+Your program should host a HTTPS API at 8080, and accept POST requests with a JSON body of the following shape:

 ```json
 POST /batch